 - Sequence The sequence of the centroid of the OTU.

 - Any other header of a column with integer values: The header is interpreted as sample name and the values as abundance values.
+Values must be absolute counts and not relative abundances.

 It is furthermore possible to export abundance tables to different formats, but it is recommended to use the Biological Observation Matrix (biom) file format (biom-format.org) as a standardized format.
 Currently, the only supported version for export is 2.1.